cosmos/cosmos-sdk/x/accounts/defaults/lockup/README.md

 ### Clawback enabled vs disabled

+Clawback are an extension to normal lockup account, the differances between a clawback enabled account and normal account is the BaseAccount interface implementer passed during account creation.

 Clawback enabled lockup account will be able to trigger a clawback execution by the admin to claw the remain locked token in the lockup account.
 Other execution still need to be triggered by the account owner.

-If a lockup account is clawback enabled, it will not be able to perform actions such as delegate, undelegate, or withdraw rewards.
+It will not be able to perform actions such as delegate, undelegate, or withdraw rewards like the default lockup account.

 ```mermaid
 flowchart TD